Health

 Cold sores: Causes, symptoms and treatments

+Getting a cold sore is no fun.
 They're painful, they can make it hard to eat or drink, and they can cause a lot of embarrassment.
-Here we look at what a cold sore is, how you get cold sores, symptoms to watch out for and how to treat it.
+It’s important to understand how you get cold sores, symptoms to watch out for and how to treat them.

 What is a cold sore?